Retrograde analysis: The retro strategy convention (RS)

 Sometimes it is possible to prove that only one of two castling moves is legal, but it is impossible to determine which one.
 In this case, whichever castling move is executed first is deemed to be legal.
-The Codex defines the retro strategy (RS) convention as follows:"If in the case of mutual dependency of castling rights a solution is not possible according to the PRA convention, then the Retro-Strategy (RS) convention should be applied: whichever castling is executed first is deemed to be permissible."
+The Codex defines the retro strategy (RS) convention as follows:

 In the problem on the left, if the rook on f3 is a promoted piece, then it is possible to prove that Black cannot castle.
 White on the other hand can castle, since it cannot be proved that it is illegal.
 If the rook on f3 is not a promoted piece, then one of White's two rooks originally came from a1, in which case the white king has moved and White cannot castle; Black on the other hand can castle since it cannot be proved that it is illegal.

 Put another way, either White can castle, or Black can castle, but not both.
 If Black can castle, then the problem has no solution, so White must castle in order to prove that Black cannot castle.
-The solution is therefore 1.O-O ("preventing" Black from castling by proving that the rook on f3 is promoted) followed by 2.Rf8#.
+The solution is therefore 1.0-0 ("preventing" Black from castling by proving that the rook on f3 is promoted) followed by 2.Rf8#.
 Note that if White were to play 1.Rhf1, Black would be permitted to castle, and there would be no mate.